TattlingJam4231/weapon-rebalances/README.md

          - stability decreased from 8 to -12

    - Tier 3
+     - damage falloff
+       - starts at 20 meters
+       - ends at 25 meters
+       - at maximum falloff damage is increased to 180%

      - Nagant
        - ammo pickup decreased from 0.95/1.35 to 0.4/1.5